An Exploration of Degeneracy in Abelian Varieties of Fermat Type: Examples

 \subsubsection{Hodge ring and Hodge group}

-Proposition \ref{prop:exceptionalHodge} tells us that there will be exceptional Hodge cycles in codimension 2.
+Lemma \ref{lemma:exceptionalHodge} tells us that there will be exceptional Hodge cycles in codimension 2.
 The 12 exceptional cycles in codmension 2 are given by Shioda in \cite[Section 6.2]{Shioda82}.
 Shioda also identified exceptional Hodge cycles in codimension 3, though in this case we have $\mathscr B^3=\mathscr B^1\cdot\mathscr B^2$.

-The Hodge group of $J_{15}$ is commutative, and so we can identify elements $\Hg(J_{15})$ with matrices of the form $U\in\U(1)^7$.
+The Hodge group of $J_{15}$ is commutative, and so we can identify elements $\Hg(J_{15})$ with matrices in $\U(1)^7$.
 We use the method of Section \ref{sec:Example9} to identify the additional relations on the elements of the Hodge group coming from the exceptional cycles in the Hodge ring.
 We find that elements of the Hodge group are of the form

 Note that, when identified with a matrix group, the Hodge group is isomorphic to $\U(1)^4$.
 This is consistent with what we would expect from our work with the Mumford-Tate group in Section \ref{sec:Example15MT} where we determined that $\MT(J_{15})$ is isogenous to the Mumford-Tate group of a 4-dimensional simple abelian variety.